 3.0 Safeguarding of School parties and other groups

-3.1 The Green is open for School parties and other groups and young people to take part in outdoor education.
+3.1 The Green is open for School parties and other groups of adults and / or young people to take part in outdoor education.
 Safeguarding is important for anyone who comes into contact with children and their teachers or families.

 3.2 Where a party of children is using the Green for educational purposes, the Trustees require the School Teachers or group leader in charge to be present and to take responsibility for the behaviour of the children.
 The Teacher or group leader is also expected to advise the IMGT organiser of any child with special educational needs or disability.
 IMGT Trustees and volunteers assisting with the visit are not required to have DBS checks or clearance.

-3.3 A general Risk Assessment for School visits and a Teacher’s Information Pack is provided for organised groups of children visiting the Green (this can be viewed on the Green’s web site at www.inkberrowmilgreen.co.uk), under the ‘Documents’ tab.
+3.3 A general Risk Assessment for School visits is provided for organised groups of children visiting the Green (this can be viewed on the Green’s web site at www.inkberrowmilgreen.co.uk), under the ‘Documents’ tab.

 3.4 The Risk Assessment is reviewed and updated for each visit by the IMGT organiser to cover the planned activities.
 IMGT Trustees are responsible for providing a safe physical environment including the use of equipment.
 Particular dangers are pointed out in the introductory welcome when the children arrive on site.